African Americans and the Legal System

 Critical Introduction to African American History

-Unlike the other PBSS workshops and seminars this is an actual course designed to build the capacity of participants to engage with complex topics in Black American history.
-Centered in Black agency, actions, and achievements, this class will introduce participants to key influencers, prominent organizations, critical movements, and radical ideas which have not only shaped the Black experience in the U.S. but fundamentally defined the legal, political, and cultural contours of American society.
+This PBSS seminar is taught as a course and is designed to build the capacity of participants to engage with complex topics in Black American history.
+Centered in Black agency, actions, and achievements, this seminar will introduce participants to key influencers, prominent organizations, critical movements, and radical ideas which have not only shaped the Black experience in the U.S. but fundamentally defined the legal, political, and cultural contours of American society.

 Providence Black History Walking tour

-Convening at the site of the historic Olney Street Baptist Church this noted tour begins with Black institution-building as a configuration of resistance.
-Continuing through the gentrified crossroads of Providence's East Side the tour will explore the ways in which institutionalized legal, economic, and social power sought to circumscribe the lives of Black Rhode Islanders.
-A central theme of the tour is a discussion about formations of organized challenges to white supremacy in Rhode Island.
+Convening at the site of the historic Olney Street Baptist Church this celebrated tour begins with Black institution-building as a configuration of resistance.
+Continuing through the gentrified crossroads of Providence's East Side/College Hill area the tour will explore the ways in which systemic legal, economic, and social power sought to circumscribe the lives of Black Rhode Islanders.
+A central theme of the tour is a discussion around formations of organized challenges to white settler supremacy in Rhode Island's history.

 Rhode Island, Racial Slavery, and Reparations